linux-lock/bpflock/README.md

 #### 3.1.1 kernel image lock down

-kimg - kernel image implements restrictions to prevent both direct and indirect access to a running kernel image.
+kimg - kernel image implements restrictions to prevent both direct and indirect access to a running kernel image, attempting to protect against unauthorized modification.

 It combines the [kernel lockdown](https://man7.org/linux/man-pages/man7/kernel_lockdown.7.html) features and other Linux Security Module hooks to protect against unauthorized modification of the kernel image.

 **Note: this is still a moving target.
 Options are not stable**.

-kimg will allow access to the following features only from processes in the initial mnt namespace:
+By default `kimg` will allow access to the following features only from processes in the initial [mnt namespace](https://man7.org/linux/man-pages/man7/mount_namespaces.7.html):

   - Loading of unsigned modules.
   - Unsafe usage of module parameters.